r-Techsupport/rTS_Wiki/docs/factoids/diskpart-wl.md

 last_modified_date: 2024-02-15
 ---

-# Removing write protection on drives using diskpart
+# Removing write protection on drives using DiskPart
 Open Command Prompt or PowerShell as admin then follow the steps below.

 ```